ryuuwatoki/artistvocalrange_01/README.md

 6 Run npm run build in the terminal
 7 Run firebase deploy in the terminal to complete the initialization

+Note: If the homepage does not redirect correctly after completing the Hosting steps, please clear your browser cache.
+Chrome: Settings > Privacy and Security > Clear Browsing Data

 ---